-You can access the simulation at this link: https://game.ilsworld.com/marketplace-live.
-You will need your Game ID: 17141-00004-24828 (no team number is needed).
-You will purchase a license during the signup process and the cost is \$25
+- You can access the simulation at this link: https://game.ilsworld.com/marketplace-live. - You will need your Game ID and Team Number: Game ID: 17141-00003-73890 - You will purchase a license during the signup process

 Grading Policy

 The assessment and grading system are intended to reflect student learning and performance.